jnhasard/meeting_times/README.md

     I decided that if there was at least one 1:30 block of free time on a day from 8 am to 8 pm, that meant that they could take some more work load on that day to arrange a meeting or call.

-    The function returns the first 1:30 block found in that day if there is one, if not it returns `None`
+    The function returns the first 1:30 block found in that day if there is one, if not it returns `None`.

 ## Possible improvements